 Documentation is necessary to establish both the presence of a disability and the need for accommodation.

-Before documentation is reviewed, students MUST complete the online OSS Intake Form.
+As a part of the Student Eligibility Process and before the documentation is reviewed, students MUST complete the online OSS Intake Form.

 In order to accurately determine and provide the most appropriate accommodations and auxiliary services, the following documentation guidelines are recommended:

 - Documentation submitted must be current (which is no more than five (5) years old) and include a description of any diagnostic tests or criteria used and the results of any standardized testing, explanations of functional limitations of the disability on learning or other major life activities and the degree to which it impacts the student.

 Recommendations for reasonable accommodations and services should be logically related to the student’s functional limitations and their specific condition.

 - OSS can send a list of referrals for evaluations at your own expense.

 - OSS does not accept handwritten documentation.
 All information submitted must be typed and should include the credentials of the diagnosing professional/physician.

 - Recommendations by outside providers/agencies will be considered and may be determined on a case by case basis.